The class is graded as follows:

 - Midterm presentation: Give a presentation in class describing what problem you are solving, why existing approaches will not solve your problem, your solution approach, and your progress in your solution.
 You must demonstrate progress in your solution.

-- Final paper: This is a short paper suitable for submission to a workshop.
-It should clearly state the problem being solved, importance of problem, Related work, Your approach, evaluation, and results, Summary of conclusions, discussion of limitations, and future work.
+- Final report: This is a short paper suitable for submission to a workshop.
+It should clearly state the problem being solved, importance of problem, related work, Your approach, evaluation, and results, summary of conclusions, discussion of limitations, and future work.
 The paper should be at most 8 pages for one-person projects, and at most 12 pages for two-person projects.
 But you will be judged on results, not pagecount!

 - Final presentation: At the end of the course (the last day of our class), we will have final project presentations.
 This will be an opportunity for other students and the instructor to ask questions about your project.